-"Hotspot" means [a life cycle [stage] whose contribution to the impact category is greater than even distribution of that impact across the life cycle [stages] or all life cycle [stages] collectively contributing more than 50% to any impact category.] [a life cycle “[stage]” (e.g., resource extraction, material processing, production, use, end-of-life, etc.) that disproportionately contributes to an impact category (e.g., global warming potential), exceeding the average distribution across all [stages].]
+"Hotspot" means [a life cycle stage whose contribution to the impact category is greater than even distribution of that impact across the life cycle stages or all life cycle stages collectively contributing more than 50% to any impact category.] [a life cycle “stage” (e.g., resource extraction, material processing, production, use, end-of-life, etc.) that disproportionately contributes to an impact category (e.g., global warming potential), exceeding the average distribution across all stages.]

-["Indirect emissions scope 2" means the GHG emissions from the generation of purchased or acquired electricity, steam, heating, or cooling consumed by the reporting company. ]

-["Indirect emissions scope 3" means all indirect emissions (not included in scope 2) that occur in the value chain of the reporting company, including both upstream and downstream emissions. ]

-"Infrastructure emission" means the embodied emissions that arise due to the production or dismantling of infrastructure.

-Note 1: infrastructure refers to any capital goods e.g. production facilities, energy provision (powerplants, transmission lines) or transport services (roads, railways, vehicles).

-Note 2: emissions arising from the operation of infrastructure (operation of a power plant) is not understood as infrastructure emissions.
+[Reserved]

+[Reserved]

+[Reserved]